canonical/lxd/doc/api-extensions.md

 This adds an expiry to remote add join tokens.
 It can be set in the `core.remote_token_expiry` configuration key, and default to no expiry.

+## `cpu_hotplug`

+This adds CPU hotplugging for VMs.
+Hotplugging is disabled when using CPU pinning, because this would require hotplugging NUMA devices as well, which is not possible.